sdangelis/gitclass/README.markdown

 ### Add some more shakespeare

-For arguments sake, lets alter the shakespeare corpus and add some more extracts to our list.
+For arguments sake, lets alter the Shakespeare corpus and add some more extracts to our list.
 Navigate to [Project Gutenberg](https://archive.org/details/gutenberg?and[]=shakespeare) and take a look at all the text files they have.
-Pick one of them (I'm a fan of the tragedies but you might like the sonnets?) and add the text you like to the *shakespeare_corpus.txt* file.
+Pick one of them  and add the text you like to the *shakespeare_corpus.txt* file.

 Lets commit out changes.
 Run a command like this one:

     git commit -a -m "Added more shakespeare to use"

 We can make whatever changes we like on this branch, without affecting the master branch.

-### git merge
+## git merge

 Lets switch back to our master branch.